-We currently have three different types of e-stations available on our ServiceHaus car park.
+We currently have different types of e-stations available on our ServiceHaus car park.
 You can find their features below:

 You will find two charging stations of this type in our ServiceHaus car park.
 The identical chargers each have two charging points.